kleros/t2cr-rewards/README.md

   <a href="https://github.com/prettier/prettier"><img src="https://img.shields.io/badge/styled_with-prettier-ff69b4.svg" alt="Styled with Prettier"></a>
 </p>

-On the [Token² Curated List](tokens.kleros.io), users can contribute to arbitration fees to the side they believe should when a dispute and get a chance to win rewards in the case the side they are correct.
+On the [Token² Curated List](tokens.kleros.io), users can contribute appeal fees to the side they believe should when a dispute and get a chance to win rewards in the case the side they are correct.

 This bot is a convenience tool that withdraws those fee contributions and rewards to users so they don't have to do it themselves.